fastrgv/AdaVenture/README.md

 https://github.com/fastrgv/AdaVenture/releases/download/v1.2.1/av4dec17.tar.gz

-# AdaVenture -- v 1.2.1
+# AdaVenture

 ## Whats new:

+**ver 1.2.2 -- 17dec17**

+* Significant improvement in maze FOG realism;
+* Nice looking low-hanging FOG added to exterior, including skybox.
+* Added music, more sounds.
+* Logic corrections.

 **ver 1.2.1 -- 4dec17**

 * Updated to SDL v2.0.7 on Linux, Windows.
 * Updated to SDL v2.0.7x on OSX.
-* Restored the reading of controller settings file using Ada-intrinsic Exists() ftn.
+* Restore reading controller settings file using intrinsic Exists() ftn.
 * The green mamba is now even more ominous with a head raised to spit in your eyes.
 However, you might survive if you are holding a sword.

-**ver 1.2.0 -- 11nov17**

-* added prebuilt executables for msWindows;
-* added working build scripts for msWindows;

-* Corrected dragon roar logic on reentry;
-* Improved dead dragon visibility;
-* Removed unused libraries;

 ## More change-history at end of file